Vampire (Buffy the Vampire Slayer): Characteristics

-The series vampires exhibit superhuman abilities, including increased strength, heightened senses, and accelerated healing.
+The series' vampires exhibit superhuman abilities, including increased strength, heightened senses, and accelerated healing.
 These powers intensify as they age or when they consume the blood of powerful supernatural beings.
 Vampires live indefinitely without aging, with the oldest losing the ability to appear human.
 Vampires can change at will between human appearance and a monstrous form with a pronounced brow ridge, yellow eyes, and sharp teeth.
 This transformation can happen in seconds.
 In human form, they can be detected by their lack of heartbeat and lower body temperature.
 They do not cast reflections, although they can be photographed and filmed.

 Vampires in the series possess all the memories and skills of their human predecessors.
 They also retain much of their host's personality, including any mental illnesses or emotional instabilities.
-For example, Spike (unlike most vampires) retained his love for his dying mother.
+For example, Spike, an exception among his kind, preserved his ability to love, as seen in his devotion to his dying mother.
 Harmony kept her valley girl personality and her love of unicorns.
-Darla tells the newly turned Liam/Angelus that "what we were, informs what we become"; after her resurrection as a human, she says that the darkness he unleashed as Angelus was always in him as a human, long before they met, resulting from memories of abuses by his father.
+Darla notes that a vampire’s human identity shapes their immortal self when she tells the newly turned Angelus, "What we were, informs what we become."
+Following her resurrection as a human, she expands on this, arguing that the darkness Angelus unleashed was not born of his curse, but had always existed within Liam.
+Traumatized by his father's abuse, his human dark side simply became magnified through his transformation into a vampire.
 Most vampires in the Buffyverse do not have human souls, but they are capable of feeling human emotions, such as love—though these tend to be expressed as twisted and obsessive behavior—and without souls, they typically can only experience the negative affectivity associated with evil.
 In the episode "The Harvest", Giles says the human corpse a vampire is born into is infected with a demon soul via vampiric blood, and therefore lacks a conscience.
-Some vampires, such as Angel and Spike, have their human souls restored to them, bringing remorse for their previous actions.
+Restoring a vampire's human soul—as seen with Angel and Spike—awakens crushing remorse, demanding fierce willpower to resist evil impulses and stay sane.